FreedomGovernment/FreedomCoC/.github/code_of_conduct.md

 ## Our Pledge

 We will never tread on you or be #woke lib-tard authoritarian trash who spout off critical race and gender theory nonsense.
 Only 3% of open-source contributions are from women.
 Our pledge is to not burn the people who do contribute to try to make girls who don't contribute like us.
+Diversity, Equity, and Inclusion is code for fairness and you get an equal share, which means social ownership or socialism.
+We pledge not to be authoritarian drones who attack you drunk on the Koolaid.

 ## Our Standards